|UCAS Code:||XQ1J (2 Years) or XQ13 (3 Years)|

 Learning takes place in both the University and in partnership schools.

-You’ll spend a significant amount of time on placement in schools being trained by expert mentors where you put your training into practice.
+You will spend a significant amount of time on placement in schools being trained by expert mentors where you put your training into practice.
 During this time you will assist in supporting classes, working alongside mentors and other colleagues to further your professional development.
 You will gradually develop your teaching abilities from observer to teacher.
 Your tutors will model outstanding practice to enable you to develop your own teaching skill and style.

 Your teaching timetable will increase as your training progresses and as you become more confident in the classroom.
 You will work with pupils from various areas, backgrounds and abilities.
 This will provide experience in areas such as classroom management and the ability to teach individuals and groups at a range of levels.